 St. Simons Island Tour

 St. Simons Island is the largest of the Golden Isles and has a deep-rooted history spanning over four centuries.
 Nowhere is the island’s rich history better told or preserved than the Bloody Marsh Battle Site or Christ Church.
 Our lively private tour guide, Bunny, will take you through the battlegrounds and explain the military strategies employed by both sides.
 Afterwards, visit Christ Church, one of St. Simons most treasured landmarks.
 The magnificent stained glass art is sure to impress.

-Lady Jane Shrimp Boat Tour
+Lady Jane Shrimp Boat Experience

 After a hearty breakfast, meet your skipper for the day at the gangway of the ship before making your way to the Lady Jane.
 Relax while the refreshing scent of salt water fills the air as you sail to your captain’s favorite shrimping grounds.
 As the retired shrimping vessel makes its way through the scenic Marshes of Glynn, south of St. Simons Sound, be sure to be on the lookout for wildlife such as dolphins and pelicans.
 Once you arrive at your captain’s favorite spot, you will have the opportunity to pull in your very own catch!

-Jekyll Island Tour
+Sea Turtle Center & Jekyll Island Tram Tour

 Cruising to Amelia Island, FL

 Discover the natural beauty of Amelia Island, with its miles of quartz beaches and rolling sand dunes.
 Fernandina Beach, the island's only city, now harbors a treasure trove of history, antiques, and collectibles.
-Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th Century Victorian homes and shops.
+Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th-century Victorian homes and shops.

 Amelia Island River Cruise

-Other Amelia Island Attractions
+Amelia Island Seaport Tour